Maxim Integrated (MXIM) Receives a Rating Update from a Top Analyst

-In a report released today, Rick Schafer from Oppenheimer maintained a Hold rating on Maxim Integrated (MXIM).
-The company’s shares closed last Tuesday at $68.94, close to its 52-week high of $73.52.
+RBC Capital analyst Mitch Steves maintained a Hold rating on Maxim Integrated (MXIM) yesterday and set a price target of $73.00.
+The company’s shares closed last Thursday at $68.55, close to its 52-week high of $73.52.

-According to TipRanks.com, Schafer is a top 100 analyst with an average return of 18.4% and a 75.6% success rate.
-Schafer covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Akoustis Technologies, and NXP Semiconductors.
+According to TipRanks.com, Steves is a top 100 analyst with an average return of 28.8% and a 76.1% success rate.
+Steves covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Dialog Semiconductor, and Texas Instruments.

-Maxim Integrated has an analyst consensus of Hold, with a price target consensus of $69.00, which is a 0.6% upside from current levels.
+Currently, the analyst consensus on Maxim Integrated is a Hold with an average price target of $69.60, which is a 1.4% upside from current levels.
 In a report issued on July 15, Goldman Sachs also upgraded the stock to Hold with a $70.00 price target.

 See today’s analyst top recommended stocks >>